 NOTE: Act 230 also makes many clarifying changes to other existing laws as they may pertain to Hawaii’s Medical Cannabis program.
 All of these updates, amendments, or additions are NOT referenced here.

 On July 14, 2015, HB321 was signed into law and Act 241 pertaining to a Medical Cannabis Dispensary System further amended HRS 329 Part IX with direct impact to the Registry Program, some notable changes, which became effective July 1, 2015, are:

 - Post-traumatic stress disorder was added as an eligible debilitating medical condition.

 - 329-123 was amended to remove the requirement that a certifying physician be the qualifying patient’s primary care physician and added a requirement that the certifying physician maintain a bona fide physician-patient relationship with the qualifying patient.

-- 329-122 was amended to prohibit inter-island transportation of marijuana, usable marijuana, or any manufactured marijuana product.
-It was further amended to allow registered patients and caregivers OR dispensary owners and employees to transport medical marijuana in public IF the medical marijuana is:
+- 329-122 was amended to prohibit inter-island transportation of cannabis, usable cannabis, or any manufactured cannabis product.
+It was further amended to allow registered patients and caregivers OR dispensary owners and employees to transport medical cannabis in public IF the medical cannabis is:

 - In a sealed container

 - Not removed from the sealed container or consumed or used in any way while it is in the public place

 2018(2023 – based on Act 041, SLH 2017), no primary caregiver shall be authorized to cultivate cannabis for any qualifying patient.

 - Patients and caregivers are now prohibited from using “butane to extract tetrahydrocannabinol from cannabis plants.”

 - 329-126 was amended to require that certifying physicians comply with [patient] registration requirements of section 329-123 in order to be protected under the law.